 What’s the difference between these different brands of pans?

-Here are the critical differences in the pans’ features:
+Critical differences in the pans’ features: Overall Construction

 How sturdy are the pans?